artefactual/atom-docs/user-manual/administer/visible-elements.rst

 ..
 IMPORTANT::

-   ALL authenticated users, from contributers to adminstrators, **will** be able to see those elements hidden from the public via the hidden elements module.
+   ALL authenticated users, from contributors to administrators, **will** be able to see those elements hidden from the public via the hidden elements module.
 If you are logged in, the Visible Elements module is not in operation.